vinayak1729-web/Chrome-Sahayaka/README.md

 ## 👩‍💻 **Developers & Credits**

-Developed with 💖 by [Your Name](https://github.com/Chelseasingla1) and contributors.
+Developed with 💖 by [Chelsea Singla](https://github.com/Chelseasingla1) and contributors.

 📫 **Contact**: Have questions?
 Drop an issue in the repo!